superdesk/web-publisher/docs/manual/themes/example_themes.rst

 **The Modern Times** also features several customizable menu, html and content list widgets which enable live-site editing from frontend.

-In this theme we also showcase how 3rd-party services can be incorporated for reacher user experience (Open weather data integration for any wetaher station in the world, Disqus article comments, Playbuzz voting poll, Google Custom Search Engine).
+In this theme we also showcase how 3rd-party services can be incorporated for reacher user experience (Open weather data integration for any weather station in the world, Disqus article comments, Playbuzz voting poll, Google Custom Search Engine).

 Magazine theme
 --------------